dstim-degree-objectives

 Ability to formulate a relevant and accurate assessment and plan.

-3. Physical Examination, Specifically to demonstrate:
+3. Physical Examination, specifically to demonstrate:

 Ability to report significant abnormalities.